 - Find the length of webbing.
 Wrap the webbing around the group of cans, overlapping the ends of the webbing 1″.
 Mark the overlap with a pin.

-- Trim the excess webbing at the pin mark.
+- Unwrap the webbing from the trio and trim the excess webbing at the pin mark.
 Overlap the raw ends again by 1″ and stitch together with an 1″ X Box.
 If you are brand new to this X Box technique, check out our full step-by-step tutorial.

-- The flower is glued in place at the joint of the band.
+- The flower is glued in place over the joint of the band.

 Project Design: Alicia Thommas